itsnotthetim/FRA532_LAB1/README.md

         <p align="center"><img src="images/lab1.1/validation/Bicycle-0.25-orient-error-kine-validate.png" alt="Double track image" /></p>

-        ---h tracking controller or local planner is the algorithm to tracking the path that given from somewhere like global planner.
-The goal of this algorithm is based on what mission robot need to do, in

     * Path tracking velocity = 0.5 m/s

         <p align="center"><img src="images/lab1.1/validation/Bicycle-0.5-pos-kine-validate.png" alt="Double track image" /></p>